 If you do have people who are already acting as brand ambassadors or advocates on their own, do a deeper dive into their profiles to see what their follower count is like and more importantly, how engaged those followers are.
 Remember, a person doesn’t necessarily have to call themselves an influencer to be an influencer.
 The same is true for creators.

-If you don’t find anyone who fits the bill in your existing network (or even if you do), it can be a good idea to either work with a B2B marketing agency that will help you run influencer marketing campaigns, or use an influencer marketing platform.
+If you don’t find anyone who fits the bill in your existing network (or even if you do), it can be a good idea to either work with a PR agency that will help you run influencer marketing campaigns, or use an influencer marketing platform.

 Finally, if those options aren’t in the cards right now, these are some additional tips to help you figure out which influencers or creators would be a good fit for your B2B brand.